API Reference

 }

-delete(name: string, key: string): Promise<number>
+delete(name: string, ...keys: string[]): Promise<number>

-Deletes a vector from the vector storage.
+Deletes one or more vectors from the vector storage.

 Parameters